IrvingGomez/PersonalWebpage/content/project/Poverty/index.md

 ---
 title: Poverty in Mexico 2018
-summary: Analysis of poverty in Mexico using public datasets and development of a poverty index using autoencoders.
+summary: Applied statistics work on poverty measurement in Mexico using public datasets and a learned poverty index.
 toc: true

 tags: